breylaude/breylaude.com/content/post/agilethoughts.md

 I share their criticism.

-Yesterday I took a two-hour LinkedIn Learning class on Agile Software Design.
+Yesterday, I took a two-hour LinkedIn Learning class on Agile Software Design.
 It was an introduction only.
 My first impression is that Agile is, at one level, moving a to-do list of sticky notes around on a bulletin board, assigning programming tasks to the programming team with verbal instructions and discussion about how to program something.

 I have a bias against Agile.
 My experience with Agile is from working with my current company that used variants of Agile.
 In my judgment, Agile did not work.
 Our programs had many defects.